Haoming9810/CSS143B-2020Fall/homework/homework_4/problem_2.md

 This is the same task of sorting a linked list right?
 Then we can use the same idea recursively.
 If we break each of these 2 lists into their two halves, sort all the halves and merge them, we can sort list 1 and list 2.

-So to get this task done, we essentially have 3 tasks:
+So to get this task done, we essentially have 3 functions:

 1. Break a linked list into two equally sized lists (or size by 1)
 2. Sort both halves